cns-iu/ccf-research-kaggle-2022/README.md

 This repository contains the code for the three performance prize winners.

 All trained models (baseline model, winning algorithms) can be [accessed here](https://drive.google.com/drive/folders/1wsaMx1aH0BMAdP3jYvxfuOEghMd9x-pO?usp=sharing).

+All instructions on running the three winning models can be found in the `models` directory.